Joining us is easy, it just takes five simple steps

 Yes.
 At Franklin we have experience in supporting students with a wide range of physical disabilities and learning difficulties.
 College staff receive specialist training in this area and we will do our best to meet individual needs.
-All Franklin students are eligible to receive extra support from the Learning Skills Team.
-Support can include anything, from help with one off study problems to one on one support sessions and workshops in spelling and punctuation.
+All Franklin students are eligible to receive extra support from the Study Support Team.
+Support can include anything, from help with one off study problems to one-on-one support sessions and workshops in spelling and punctuation.
 Whatever your needs, we will support you through your studies to ensure that you achieve your full potential at Franklin.

 Yes.
 Individual and small group tutorials are an essential part of your College programme.
 During that time, you will be able to approach your progress coach with any problem and be confident that it will be dealt with sensitively.
 The college has a student counselling service, which provides access to one-to-one counselling where required.